 Physical exams, X-rays, and blood tests such as C-reactive protein (CRP) and erythrocyte sedimentation rate can all be used to identify inflammation (ESR).

-An allergy is a unique immunological response to a chemical invader, which is generally a protein or peptide.
+An allergy is a unique immunological response to a chemical invader, which is a protein or peptide.

 Sneezing, itching of the nose, eyes, and roofs of the mouth, watery, red, and swollen eyes, tingling in the mouth, swelling of the lips, tongue, face, throat, hives, anaphylaxis, rashes, cough, chest pains, short breath, and wheezing are all indications of an allergic response.